NVIDIA-AI-IOT/tao-toolkit-triton-apps/README.md

               -e /model_repository/vehicletypenet_tlt/1/model.plan
 ```

-5; Instantiate the triton server using these engine files set up in the model repository using the following command.
+- Instantiate the triton server using these engine files set up in the model repository using the following command.

 ```sh
 /opt/tritonserver/bin/tritonserver --model-store /model_repository
 ```

+> **NOTE**
+> As a sample to instantiate a Triton Server with these 3 models, the above mentioned steps have been encapsulated into a quick start script that you may invoke using the following command.
+>
+>  ```sh
+>  bash scripts/start_server.sh
+>  ```
+>

 ### Running the client samples